 - A. ATTEMPTING TO ELUDE Any driver of a motor vehicle who willfully fails or refuses to immediately bring his or her vehicle to a stop and who drives his or her vehicle in a reckless manner while attempting to elude a pursuing police vehicle, after being given a visual or audible signal to bring the vehicle to a stop (RCW 46.61.024). - B. SUPPORT Support shall mean efforts made by units assisting a pursuit to block intersections, deploying stop sticks, or other means to limit the scope of the pursuit and protect the public. - C. TERMINATE Terminate shall mean all pursuing officers shall pull their vehicle to the side of the roadway, stop, shut off emergency equipment and notify the Combined Communications Center of their location.
 Officers not directly involved as primary or secondary vehicles shall discontinue following the suspect vehicle. - D. VEHICLE FOLLOW / FAIL TO YIELD DEFINED A vehicle follow is an event involving one or more law enforcement officers attempting to detain a suspect vehicle that is failing to yield to the visual and/or audio signals of the law enforcement officers but not operating the vehicle in a reckless manner.
 A vehicle follow is not a vehicle pursuit.
-(RCW 46.61.022). - E. VEHICLE PURSUIT A vehicle pursuit is an event involving one or more law enforcement officers attempting to detain a suspect vehicle that is attempting to elude apprehension.
-The suspect also operates the vehicle in a reckless manner as he/she fails to obey the visual and/or audio signals of the law enforcement officers.
+(RCW 46.61.022). - E. VEHICLE PURSUIT An attempt by a uniformed peace officer in a vehicle equipped with emergency lights and a siren to stop a moving vehicle where the operator of the moving vehicle appears to be aware that the officer is signaling the operator to stop the vehicle and the operator of the moving vehicle appears to be willfully resisting or ignoring the officer's attempt to stop the vehicle by increasing vehicle speed, making evasive maneuvers, or operating the vehicle in a reckless manner that endangers the safety of the community or the officer.
 A vehicle pursuit is not a vehicle follow.
 (RCW 46.61.022).

-1. Officers attempting to apprehend a suspect who is attempting to avoid apprehension while operating a motor vehicle by using high speed driving or other evasive tactics shall have emergency equipment activated.
+Officers attempting to apprehend a suspect who is attempting to avoid 1. apprehension while operating a motor vehicle by using high speed driving or other evasive tactics shall have emergency equipment activated.